UniversalDependencies/docs/_id/index.md

 ## Tokenization and Word Segmentation

 * In general, words are delimited by whitespace characters.
-Special treatment is given to multiword tokens and punctuation.
+Special treatments are given to multiword tokens and punctuations.

-* Special treatment of multiword tokens:
+* Special treatments of multiword tokens:
   * Multiword tokens that ended with particles _-lah/-kah/-tah/-pun_ are split into two tokens.
 These particles are usually used to emphasize the word before them.
 Particles of -lah/-kah/-tah are clitics, while particle pun can be written as clitic or a single token.
 The examples of how to tokenize these clitic particles are as follows:
     * _baca**lah**_ is split into _baca_ "read" and _**lah**_
     * _dia**kah**_ is split into _dia_ "he/she" and _**kah**_